Composer may be operating significantly slower than normal because “you do not have the PHP curl extension enabled.”

 To fix the Composer is operating significantly slower curl PHP issue, you can configure Composer to use curl.

-Follow the below steps to configure cURL in PHP.
+Here is the step-by-step guide to configure cURL in PHP.

 - Open your php.ini file (you can find the location of this file by running php –ini in your terminal).

-- Look for the line that starts with ;extension=curl and removes the semicolon to uncomment it.
+- Look for the line that starts with ;extension=curl and remove the semicolon to uncomment it.
 This will enable the curl extension in your PHP installation.

 - Save the php.ini file and restart your web server or PHP process.